 Hanafi joined the 2000 Stories team as a biostatistician in February 2020.
 He is also involved in another longitudinal study, The Childhood to Adolescence Transition Study (CATS).
 He has completed a Masters of Biostatistics from the University of Melbourne.
 He is interested in causal inference methods and analysis of longitudinal data.

 Steph started working with 2000 Stories as a Data Manager in February 2018.
-She is currently completing a Master of Biostatistics at the Univesity of Melbourne.
+She recently completed a Master of Biostatistics at the University of Melbourne.
 She is particularly interested in learning about methods involved in analysing longitudinal data.
 She also is passionate about childhood and adolescent development.

 Data Collection Coordinator – Victorian Adolescent Health Cohort Study

 Aaron has worked with 2000 stories since February 2019.
 He has a bachelor of human movement, and bachelor of health science (Honours).
 His previous research experience has been centred on physical activity, biomechanics and anthropometry.
 Aaron has an interest in time use and its relationship with health outcomes, as well as modifiable risk factors of non-communicable diseases.

 Maxine works as the VAHCS Tracing Coordinator, but has also enjoyed helping out with the 8-year follow-up study as a project assistant.
 Maxine joined the 2000 Stories team in 2018 as a volunteer while undertaking her Masters of Public Health at Melbourne University.
 She has an interest in developmental psychology, longitudinal studies, epidemiology and population mental health.

 Esther began working with the 2000 Stories team in 2019.
 Previously she has worked across a variety of social research projects including population health, rehabilitation, healthcare provider experiences and mental health.
 She has a Master of Criminology and a particular interest in research methods.
 Esther is passionate about being part of the research process that informs prevention programs and policy.